Eight of the Best: Camping by the Water in Victoria

 Sealers Cove Hike-in Campsite, Wilson’s Promontory National Park

 Wilson’s Prom is packed with campers every summer, but the golden sand and turquoise water of Sealers Cove offers some welcome respite – it’s only accessible by boat or by foot.
 The 10-kilometre hike in – considered one of the finest bushwalks in Victoria – peaks with stunning views of the idyllic cove from Windy Saddle, before the descent into the campsite by the beach at the southern end of the inlet.
-The ground includes toilet facilities, but be sure to bring your own drinking water.
+When the boardwalk is closed, access to Sealers Cove is possible via a 25-kilometre hike from Telegraph Saddle.
+The campground includes toilet facilities, but be sure to book in advance and bring your own supplies to purify the creek water for drinking.

 Photo Credit: Fernando de Sousa